MinecraftForge/Documentation/docs/rendering/modelextensions/transforms.md

 ### Scale

-The scale must be specified as an array of 3 floating point values representing a three dimensional vector: `[ x, y, z ]` and defaults to (1, 1, 1) if not present.
+The scale must be specified as an array of 3 floating point values representing a three-dimensional vector: `[ x, y, z ]` and defaults to (1, 1, 1) if not present.

 [blockstate]: https://minecraft.fandom.com/wiki/Tutorials/Models#Block_states
 [displaytransform]: ../modelloaders/transform.md